lacerbi/psybayes/README.md

 # psybayes
 Adaptive Bayesian stimulus placement of psychometric function for MATLAB.

+`psybayes.m` implements Kontsevich and Tyler (1999) Bayesian adaptive method for estimation of parameters of the psychometric function via maximization of information gain.

+See `psytest.m` for documentation and a working usage example.

+This is a fairly bare implementation of Bayesian adaptive stimulus placement.
+For a comprehensive array of adaptive procedures and some pretty neat demos you could look at the [Palamedes](http://www.palamedestoolbox.org/) toolbox by Nicolaas Prins and Frederick Kingdom.

+### Reference

+Kontsevich, L. L., & Tyler, C. W. (1999).
+"Bayesian adaptive estimation of psychometric slope and threshold". *Vision research*, 39(16), 2729-2737. ([link](http://www.sciencedirect.com/science/article/pii/S0042698998002855))

 ### License

 This is free, open source software released under the GPL-3 License.
 See LICENSE.txt for details.